HMProgrammingClub/NYCSL/README.md

 ##Todo

 ### February Release
-- ~~Fix visulizer crash on chrome reload~~
-- ~~Show the player names and the winner on the game modal~~
 - Keep track of who is player 1 and who is player 2
-- ~~Rehash all the passwords~~
 - Allow the playing of local game files on the website
 - Test the starter packages locally (Ben, Luca)
 - Submit bots and make sure everything is running correctly
+- Compile submitted C++ as C++ 11
+- Modularize and migrate new leaderboard to school view
+- ~~Rehash all the passwords~~
 - ~~Write logging functions (Ben, Luca)~~
-- Compile submitted C++ as C++ 11
+- ~~Decide on prizes and put them in the problem description~~
+- ~~Migrate new MySQL database structure to the production server~~
+- ~~Fix visualizer crash on chrome reload~~
+- ~~Show the player names and the winner on the game modal~~

+### February Post-Release
+- Give prizes to January winners (Ben, Luca)
-- Email heads of CS departements at Stuy, Bx, Dalton, Trinity (Ben, Luca)
+- Email heads of CS departments at Stuy, Bx, Dalton, Trinity (Ben, Luca)
 - Send out email to HM Programming Club (Ben, Luca)
-- Getting started video (showing how to run c++, java, python bots from environment, put trn file in visualizer, etc.) (Ben, Luca)
+- Getting started video (showing how to run c++, java, python bots from environment, put .trn file in visualizer, etc.) (Ben, Luca)
-- Give prizes to January winners (Ben, Luca)
-- ~~Decide on prizes and put them in the problem description~~
-- Migrate new MySQL database structure to the production server

-### March Release
+### 2.0 Release
+- Full user settings pages
 - User overall score
 	- Base score for competition participation + inverse of placing (1st / 30 people = 30 points)
 	- Overall leaderboard
 	- Badges?
 - Basic chatroom for participants to discuss and collaborate in
 - Show number of submissions on the leaderboard?
-- Full user settings pages